What is a Dog Expert Witness?

 A number of dogs may pass the assessment, but small reservations may exist.
-This may relate to areas of training for both the owner and dog, so that (for example) the dog does not pull in public, bark at traffic or passers by.
+This may relate to areas of training for both the owner and dog, so that (for example) the dog does not pull excessively in public (imagine a large bull breed six feet out in front of the owner/handler - not a good look and lacks control), bark at traffic or passers-by.

-Assessments are not always so black and white in terms of ‘Pass’ or ‘Fail’, and so it’s not unusual for me to make further reaching recommendations in my dog expert witness report, as a dog’s behaviour is usually quite malleable and can respond well to retraining in the right hands.
+Assessments are not always so black and white in terms of ‘Pass’ or ‘Fail’, and so it’s not unusual for me to make further recommendations in my dog behaviour assessment report, as a dog’s behaviour is usually quite malleable and can respond well to retraining in the right hands.